chrishobcroft/lptOrderBookApp/README.md

 ## Introduction and Objective

 This document describes the use cases of an application installed in an Aragon DAO, to facilitate the exchange of bonded LPT for DAI.
-For bonded LPT to be withdrawn from its bonded state, an unbonding period must elapse (currently 7 days).
+For bonded LPT to be withdrawn from its bonded state, an unbonding period must elapse (currently 7 rounds = ~6.5 days).

-The objective of this app is to provide a guarantee that
+The objective of this app is to provide a guarantee that:

-IF _a buyer and the DAO have agreed to an exchange_ AND _the buyer has committed funds to the purchase_ THEN _there is no way to stop it_, except by stopping Ethereum from processing transactions.
+IF _a buyer and the DAO have agreed to an exchange_ AND _the buyer has committed funds to the purchase_ THEN _there is no way to stop it_, **except by stopping Ethereum from processing transactions.**

-Ths avoids the requirement for the DAO (seller) to provide collateral as security for the buyer, to insure against the case that the agreed exchange does not complete.
+This avoids the requirement for the DAO (seller) to provide collateral as security for the buyer (to insure against the case that the agreed exchange does not complete as originally agreed.)

 In order to use this application, LPT must first be deposited to the application, and bonded to a node in the network.
 (See Question 2 below).